Myth vs. Fact: Gel Manicures and Skin Cancer Risk

 Myth or Fact: The chemical methyl acrylate found in some gel nail polishes is a cancer-causing agent.

+Myth.
 While this chemical my cause an allergic skin reaction called contact dermatitis, it's not known to cause cancer.
-The allergic reaction related to this chemical usually results in a itchy, bumpy and uncomfortable rash that may last a week or two.
+The allergic reaction related to this chemical usually results in an itchy, bumpy, and uncomfortable rash that may last a week or two.
 If you find yourself allergic to the nail polish, remove it from your nails and apply a cortisone cream to the affected area.

 Myth or Fact: All gel nail polishes contain the cancer-causing chemical butylated hydroxyanisol (BHA).